 In a relationship.
 Fairness, trust, a small separate space, "anything goes" sex, mutual parenting if needed; number six is, sharing most of the "on my own" items above.

 Things of this world (OR) things I could do without, but I feel A LOT better for having.
 A bottle of gas water in the fridge.
-My yearly participation to Festivaletteratura.
+My home town's Festivaletteratura.
 Internet chat.
 Occasional selected porn (who doesn't).
 Air conditioners.
-And sometimes I'd want things back the way they were, but.
+My half-full 8Tb hard disk, with all my pop-cultural must-have.

 Six things I can bloody well do without: